 If you are interested in becoming a Freemason, you need merely ask.
 However, there are a few requirements that you must meet in order to join; the most important one is that, whether you be Christian, Jewish, Muslim, &c., you believe in God and an afterlife.
 In addition to this there are other requirements.
 From our book of constitution, The Ahiman Rezon:

-The requisite qualifications for initiation and membership in a Lodge are that the petitioner shall be a man, free born, of mature age [i.e., an adult; young men under the age of 18 who wish to join a Masonic organization can join DeMolay, which is modeled after the Knights Templar], sound in all his members, of good Masonic report [from a Committee of Inquiry that will visit you], able to earn a livelihood for himself and family [for those who are married], read and write the English language; except in Lodges which have been warranted to work in the German language, where the petitioner must be able to read and write the German language [for the few German-speaking Lodges left in Pennsylvania], and perform the work of a member in a Lodge.
-He shall have been a bona fide resident in this Jurisdiction for at least one year prior to the presentation of his petition [men from surrounding states are now welcome to join by dispensation], and must be unbiased by improper solicitation and uninfluenced by mercenary or other improper motives.
+The requisite qualifications for initiation and membership in a Lodge are that the petitioner shall be a man, free born, of mature age [i.e., an adult; young men under the age of 18 who wish to join a Masonic organization can join DeMolay, which is modeled after the Knights Templar], sound in all his members, of good Masonic report [from a Committee of Inquiry that will visit you], able to earn a livelihood for himself and family [for those who are married], read and write the English language; except in Lodges which have been warranted to work in the German language, where the petitioner must be able to read and write the German language, and perform the work of a member in a Lodge.
+He shall have been a bona fide resident in this Jurisdiction for at least one year prior to the presentation of his petition [men from New Jersey and Delaware are now welcome to join by dispensation], and must be unbiased by improper solicitation and uninfluenced by mercenary or other improper motives.

 Swedish Rite Masonic processional hymn “Onward, Ye Peoples” by Bro∴ Jean Sibelius